rapilodev/shrinksvg/README.md

 # shrinksvg
 reduce SVG size

-This Perl script optimizes SVG files.
+This Perl script optimizes SVG files by reducing precision.
 It minimizes the file size while preserving the visual integrity of the SVG.

+## Features

+- **Precision Reduction**: Adjusts the precision of coordinates based on the size of the SVG.

 ## Usage